University of Oxford

 - All colleges offer accommodation for at least two years – many offer accommodation for the full duration of their students' courses.

 - College rooms are usually single study bedrooms, some en-suite, in the college or nearby.

-- College accommodation rent is reasonable, and only paid for the 8 weeks of the academic term.
+- College accommodation rent is reasonable, and usually only paid for the eight weeks of the academic term.